 Identifying whether food chemicals or food sugars are the main source of your discomfort is not easy.
 So knowing how and where to get help for food intolerances can save you a lot of time, pain and money as unreliable testing methods (e.g. IgG, vega testing, hair analysis and kinesiology) are flooding the market and are often offered by unqualified practitioners at exorbitant prices.
 Scientific and clinical evidence for these tests is dubious.

-The gold standard testing method for food intolerances is via accurate recording of a detailed food and symptom diary together with an appropriate diet under the supervision of a qualified practitioner, such as an Accredited Practising Dietitian with particular expertise in food intolerance.
+The gold standard testing method for food intolerances is via accurate recording of a detailed food and symptom diary together with an appropriate diet under the supervision of a qualified practitioner, such as an Accredited Practising Dietitian specialising in food intolerance.
 It is recommended that the diet be followed for a two to six-week period until symptoms subside, prior to a period of structured reintroductions of foods by food chemical or food sugar group.
 This method of diagnosis is suitable for most people.

 Remember, a food chemical or food sugar elimination diet is a test diet and doesn’t necessarily mean that you will need to avoid certain foods forever.
 That is why getting support is important.